-We have chosen the name spectral reduction because using multiple evaluations to compute the coefficients of a polynomial is reminiscent of the Fourier transform.
+We have chosen the name "spectral reduction" because using multiple evaluations to compute the coefficients of a polynomial is reminiscent of the Fourier transform.

-3.7 Summary.
+3.7 Summary

 We have demonstrated a number of formal reductions between different types of (discrete) factor graphs (DFGs).
 Each of these reductions proves that inference in one particular class of graphs can be implemented using inference in a more restrictive class.
-To the best of our knowledge, of the theorems appearing in this section, only theorems 4 and 5 have been published before.
+To the best of our knowledge, of the theorems appearing in this section only Theorem 4 and Theorem 5 have been published before.